kengibson1111/go-stdlib/README.md

   has the IV for the rest of the ciphertext.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 The AES encryption algorithm is used.

 * cfbencrypter - example using CFB in order to encrypt.
-The IV is a random value in the first CFB block.
+The IV is a random value in the first ciphertext block.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.

+* ctr - example using CTR in order to encrypt and decrypt.
+The IV is a random value in the first ciphertext block.
+This example does not cover the use of HMAC after encryption for authentication purposes.
+The AES encryption algorithm is used.
+A key distinction for CTR seems to be the ability to be used for both encryption and decryption which is why the sample shows both.
+For CBC and CFB, encrypters and decrypters are unique.

 ## crypto/rand